+Figure 2.42 Smart NIC

-SDN packet processing is fully done into the NIC card, no more host CPU processing is involved in packet processing.
+You can see in Figure 2.42 that SDN packet processing is fully done on the NIC card and no more host CPU processing is involved in packet processing.

-Two implementations are proposed by Netronome:
+Two implementations are proposed by Netronome are SRIOV + SmartNIC, and XVIO + Smart NIC, as shown in Figures 2.43 and 2.44.

-SRIOV + SmartNIC:
+Figure 2.43 SRIOV + SmartNIC

-XVIO + Smart NIC:
+Figuree 2.44 XVIO + Smart NIC

 eBPF and XDP

 Berkeley Packet Filter (BPF) was designed for capturing and filtering network packets that matched specific rules.
-In last years extended BPF (eBPF) has been designed to take advantage of new hardware (64 bits usage for instance).
-An eBPF program is "attached" to a designated code path in the kernel.
+In the past few years extended BPF (eBPF) has been designed to take advantage of new hardware (64 bits usage for instance).
+An eBPF program is attached to a designated code path in the kernel.

-eXpress Data Path (XDP), uses eBPF to achieve high-performance packet processing by running eBPF programs at the lowest level of the network stack, immediately after a packet is received.
-XDP.
+eXpress Data Path (XDP), uses eBPF to achieve high-performance packet processing by running eBPF programs at the lowest level of the network stack, immediately after a packet is received by XDP.
+See Figure 2.45.